-Perquisites
+• Perquisites

 We provide limited perquisites to our executive officers in order to facilitate the performance of their managerial and external marketing roles and to ensure a competitive total compensation package.
 The perquisites we provide to our executives include financial counseling, tax preparation, personal use of company vehicles, dining club memberships and country club memberships, executive physicals and other minor expenses associated with their business responsibilities.
-Our executives' use of company vehicles and dining and country club membership benefits is primarily for business- related travel and entertainment.
+Our executives' use of company vehicles and dining and country club membership benefits is primarily for businessrelated travel and entertainment.
 We require our executives to report personal use of company vehicles and club memberships.
-We also pay certain travel expenses such as air fare and meals for spouses of our executive officer's perquisites exceed \$10,000 in cost to us, the total amount of the perquisites provided by us to that named executive officer is included in the "All Other Compensation" column of the Summary Compensation Table in this Proxy Statement and the nature of those perquisites are described in a footnote to the table.
+We also pay certain travel expenses such as air fare and meals for spouses of our executive officers when they accompany their spouses and when such expenses are considered to be related to the business travel purpose.
+If a named executive officer's perquisites exceed \$10,000 in cost to us, the total amount of the perquisites provided by us to that named executive officer is included in the "All Other Compensation" column of the Summary Compensation Table in this Proxy Statement and the nature of those perquisites are described in a footnote to the table.
 With the exception of Mr. Schumann's commuting expenses to Houston, including his Houston apartment, we do not gross up for the taxes due on the value of perquisites deemed to be personal.
 Effective January 1, 2011, Mr. Schumann's commuting and Houston apartment expenses will no longer be grossed up for personal income taxes.